Cloud-Architekt/cloud-architekt.github.io/_posts/2020-06-24-azure-ea-management-security-considerations.md

 ![](../2020-06-24-azure-ea-management-security-considerations/EA_EnrollmentHierarchy.jpeg)

 _“Account Owner“ has assigned permissions to manage the subscription in the scope of an associated „Account“.
-Users with assigned "Enterprise Administrator" role has indirect permissions to the subscription as well by change the Account Owner role.
-Image source: „Azure Enterprise Enrollment Hierarchy“ on [EdMondek.com](https://www.edmondek.com/Azure-Enterprise-Enrollment-Hierarchy/)_
+Users with assigned "Enterprise Administrator" role has indirect permissions to the subscription as well by change the Account Owner role, as you listed in the [role permissions matrix the Microsoft Docs article](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/understand-ea-roles#organization-structure-and-permissions-by-role)

-A detailed list of all permissions by EA role is also available in [Microsoft Docs](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/understand-ea-roles#organization-structure-and-permissions-by-role).
+Image source: „Azure Enterprise Enrollment Hierarchy“ by [EdMondek.com](https://www.edmondek.com/Azure-Enterprise-Enrollment-Hierarchy/)_

 Be aware who has assigned permission to this EA roles even if you haven‘t implemented a detailed three-level hierarchy.

 ### Transition of roles by moving to Microsoft Customer Agreement (MCA)